A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures

 \subsection{Other long-term precursors}

-The periods of the dot-com bubble burst between (DC1) and (DC2) and the pre-phase of the Lehman Brother crash between (LB1) and (LB2) start with very low values of $\mean{c}_B$ accompanied by an increasing mean covariance $\mean{\sigma}$ for (LB), also depicted on a logarithmic scale in Fig.~\ref{fig:MeanCovStandLOG}.
-These very low values of $\mean{c}_B$ coincide with market state transitions.
-In the case of the dot-com bubble burst a sudden mean correlation outburst in $\mean{c}_B$ appears at (DC1).
-For the Lehman pre-phase, however, the outburst of $\mean{c}_B$ does not happen at (LB1) but shortly before (LB).
-The low values for the mean correlation $\mean{c}_B$ are precursor signals for (DC) and (LB).
+The periods of the dot-com bubble burst between (DC1) and (DC2) and the pre-phase of the Lehman Brothers crash between (LB1) and (LB2) start with very low values of $\mean{\text{corr}}_B$ accompanied by an increasing mean covariance $\mean{\text{cov}}$ for (LB), also depicted on a logarithmic scale in Fig.~\ref{fig:MeanCovStandLOG}.
+These very low values of $\mean{\text{corr}}_B$ coincide with market state transitions.
+In the case of the dot-com bubble burst a sudden mean correlation outburst in $\mean{\text{corr}}_B$ appears at (DC1).
+For the Lehman pre-phase, however, the outburst of $\mean{\text{corr}}_B$ does not happen at (LB1) but shortly before (LB).
+The low values for the mean correlation $\mean{\text{corr}}_B$ are precursor signals for (DC) and (LB).

-The sudden decreases in the mean covariances $\mean{\sigma}_B$ and $\mean{\sigma}_L$ and in the mean correlations $\mean{c}_B$ and $\mean{c}_L$ at (LB) indicate a connection to the Lehman Brother crash whereas the mean covariance $\mean{\sigma}$ as a measure for the entire portfolio risk and the mean correlation $\mean{c}$ have peaks.
+The sudden decreases in the mean covariances $\mean{\text{cov}}_B$ and $\mean{\text{cov}}_L$ and in the mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$ at (LB) indicate a connection to the Lehman Brothers crash whereas the mean covariance $\mean{\text{cov}}$ as a measure for the entire market risk and the mean correlation $\mean{\text{corr}}$ have peaks.
 The financial sector crisis spread over to the entire market, leading to a market-wide crash.
 This can be interpreted as a spill-over effect.
-Therefore, $\mean{\sigma}_B$, $\mean{\sigma}_L$, $\mean{c}_B$ and $\mean{c}_L$ show features of potential measures for systemic risk.
+Therefore, $\mean{\text{cov}}_B$, $\mean{\text{cov}}_L$, $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$ show features of potential measures for systemic risk.
 We do not observe such a spill-over effect for the dot-com bubble.
-The largest peaks in the averaged distances in Figs.~\subref*{subfig:DistMatCovApprTSeries} and \subref*{subfig:DistMatCorrApprTSeries} at (LB) coincide with lower mean correlations $\mean{c}_B$ and $\mean{c}_L$.
+The largest peaks in the averaged distances in Figs.~\subref*{subfig:DistMatCovAppr} and \subref*{subfig:DistMatCorrAppr} at (LB) coincide with lower mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$.
 This spill-over effect is a precursor signal exclusively for (LB).